Slavic Party

-Slavic Party (Слов'янська партія, Slovianska Partiya) is a political party of Ukraine, previously known as Civil Congress of Ukraine (Civil Union).
+Slavic Party (Слов'янська партія, Slovianska Partiya) was a political party of Ukraine, previously known as Civil Congress of Ukraine (Civil Union).

 Historical background

 Creation of Civil Congress (assembly)

 On March 21, 1992 in Kharkiv took place a consultative meeting of some politicians from eastern regions of Ukraine.
 At the meeting it was decided to create a new political power.
 For that reason on May 16 in Donetsk under leadership of Mykola Azarov was conducted a congress that adopted the name of future organization - Civil Congress of Ukraine (Гражданский конгресс Украины, Grazhdanskiy Kongress Ukrainy; GKU), an assembly of Russophone population of Ukraine.
 The congress elected provisional co-chairmen GKU Oleksandr Bazyliuk (leader of "Movement for revival of Donbas"), Valeriy Meshcheriakov (MP), and Mykola Ragozin (leader of "Democratic Donbas").
 Members of the provisional working presidium became Anatoliy Volchenko (Kharkiv division of the "Movement of democratic reforms"), Pavlo Khaimovych (Public organization "Elections 89"), Dmytro Kornilov (Interfront of the Donbass), Oleksandr Luzan ("Civil forum of Ukraine"), and Vladislav Karabulin (Don Cossacks).

 On October 3, 1992 in Donetsk under the leadership of Pavlo Khaimovych took place the second congress where was officially created the Civil Congress of Ukraine.
 Co-chairmen of the GKU became Oleksandr Bazyliuk (Movement for revival of Donbas), and parliamentarians Valeriy Meshcheriakov and Volodymyr Terekhov.
 It also was decided that based on the congress to create two political parties: economically oriented Party of Labor and its political ally - Civil Union (headed by Oleksandr Bazyliuk).
 During the congress a more radical group ceded away and created the Party of Slavic Unity of Ukraine (Russian National Unity, Slavic Union, National Alliance of Russian Solidarists, others).
 At the constituent congress of GKU were represented following organizations: